 Hemispherectomy / hemispherotomy

 This is major surgery to remove or separate (disconnect) one half of the outer layer of the brain from the other.
-It is for children who have seizures as a result of one half of their brain being badly damaged or not working properly.
-Removal of one hemisphere is called ‘hemispherectomy’.
+It is for children who have seizures because one half of their brain is badly damaged or not working properly.
+Removing one hemisphere is called ‘hemispherectomy’.
 Sometimes the hemisphere is not removed, but completely disconnected from the rest of the brain.
 This is called hemispherotomy.

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action Helpline freephone on 0808 800 5050.

 Epilepsy Action wishes to thank Prof. Richard Appleton, honorary professor in paediatric neurology and Dr Tim Martland, consultant paediatric neurologist at Royal Manchester Children’s Hospital and Lead Clinician for NorCESS for their contributions.

 Prof. Appleton and Dr Martland have declared no conflict of interest.